ukparliament/weeknotes.data-search/10/index.md

 * Reduces our dependency on the website release schedule.

-Samu spent time with Séan Brazier to conduct a Service Assessment for the Integrated Workspace Management System (IWMS) project.
-This was the first session of a new format aiming to improve technology governance.

 A quote from one of the project documents made him stop for a second:

 "The current parliamentary estate measures approx. 222,000 square metres and consists of 34 buildings, properties and an underground car park.
 There is a total of 227 floors and 9651 rooms, when consolidated, across all of the buildings."

 ### Search

-Robert and Michael cobbled together a post on what we've done with the new search and why and assorted advantages and disadvantages.
+Michael and Robert wrote something about what we've done with the new search and why and assorted advantages and disadvantages.
 Anya added grammar.
 Silver removed a bit that was unintentionally rude to librarians.
-It's not published yet.
-Hopefully it will be soon.

 The search team have been looking at how we better label search results according to document type.
 From what was a vague idea we now have a working prototype.
 The work will be considered for production soon.